 While no one wants to think about what happens after they die, it’s important to make sure the people you care about will be financially stable.
 That’s where life insurance comes in.
-Your coverage protects your loved ones if something happens to you.
+Life insurance coverage protects your loved ones if something happens to you.

 Of course, doing that means you need to decide who will actually benefit from your life insurance (also known as your beneficiary).
 While the decision often seems obvious, there are a few things to consider first.
 Here’s what you need to know about choosing a beneficiary.